French frigate Hermione (1779): Operations off America

-When the action of 2 September 1781 unfolded close to Boston, Sagittaire, Astrée and Hermione scrambled in an attempt to support Magicienne, but they failed to arrive on time, and Chatam could escape with her prize.
+When the action of 2 September 1781 unfolded close to Boston, Sagittaire, Astrée and Hermione scrambled in an attempt to support Magicienne, but they failed to arrive on time, and Chatham could escape with her prize.

 On 10, Hermione departed Boston, carrying 3 tonnes of gunpowder for the upcoming Siege of Yorktown.
 Arrived on 29, Hermione was immediately tasked with logistic duties for the fleet, and in the following days she transported cattle from Lynhaven, along with Iris, Richemond, Diligente and Loyaliste.
 From 20 Hermione returned to the frigate screen of the French squadron until De Grasse left in early September.
 She remained off Boston, along with Diligente and Romulus, ferrying artillery and supplies for the Army, and escorting convoys.
 On 2 February 1782, Hermione departed for France, carrying Antoine Charles du Houx de Vioménil.
 She arrived at Ile d'Aix on 25.

 Indian Ocean

 After the end of the American Revolutionary War, Hermione returned to France in February 1782.
 She then formed part of a squadron sent to India to help Suffren against the British.
 She arrived at Isle de France on 14 July 1783, under Du Pérou, but by then a cease-fire was already in force.

 With the Peace of Paris in 1783, the mission was cancelled and Hermione returned to Rochefort in April 1784.